Kung Fu Tea Calories Guide: Smart Ordering Made Simple

 Notes: Add pearls = +100 calories

-Milk teas usually start higher – this is the comfort zone.
-Fruit teas start lighter because there is no milk base – this is your reset order.
-Specialty Wow drinks (Oreo, Milk Cap) often land around 400 to 800 calories, depending on size – this is a weekend boba moment
+Milk teas usually start higher in calories.
+That is the creamy comfort zone.
+Fruit teas tend to be lighter because there is no milk base, so they are more of a reset order.
+Specialty drinks like Oreo or Milk Cap can climb fast, often landing somewhere between 400 and 800 calories depending on size.
+That is more of a weekend boba moment than an everyday pick.

 2. Your Biggest Choice: Sugar Control Saves 150+ Calories